ReillyBex/MicrowaveSintering/README.md

 Change the PWM frequency to 0.1 or 0.2 (GPIO zero might not support that).

 Also adding in more comprehensive checks to tell users if the tables provided are bad or need formating adjustments made.
 The look up functions expect a specific format and any changes from that precise layout will likely cause errors or some sort.

+This whole system could be launched as a web server similar to how Klipper works.
+This would allow users to simply launch a web browser from wherever is conveneient, and also remove the need to have any UI on the Pi itself.